Lazarus Straus: Reception

 Leon Harris wrote in his 1979 book Merchant Princes : "The only Jewish merchant family in America comparable to the Rothschilds of Europe is the Straus family.
-"It is the only family, other than the Rosenwalds, to have amassed a great fortune and created a lifestyle as remarkable in luxury, lavishness and service as that of the Rothschilds."
+It is the only family, other than the Rosenwalds, to have amassed a great fortune and created a lifestyle as remarkable in luxury, lavishness and service as that of the Rothschilds."

 In his book on Jewish Boston History Sites, Michael A. Ross called the Straus family a "titan among American department store operators."

 Family

 Lazarus Straus was the eldest of fourteen children of Isaac Straus, who in 1806 commissioned Napoleon Bonaparte to develop a concept for the emancipation of Jews in Bavaria on the left bank of the Rhine, and his wife Johanette.
 Isaac Straus took the surname Straus in 1808 following a Napoleonic decree.

 His first marriage to his cousin, Davora Fanni Levi (died 1843), resulted in the birth of his daughter in 1838.
-After the death of his first wife, he married her sister Sara Levi (1823–1876) in 1844, with whom he had four sons and a daughter; including the entrepreneur and U.S. Congressman (serving in the United States House of Representatives) Isidor Straus (1845–1912), who died with his wife Ida Straus in the sinking of the Titanic, entrepreneur Nathan Straus (1848–1931), and U.S. represenattive to the Ottoman Empire Oscar Solomon Straus (1850–1926).
+After the death of his first wife, he married her sister Sara Levi (1823–1876) in 1844, with whom he had four sons and a daughter; including the entrepreneur and U.S. Congressman (serving in the United States House of Representatives) Isidor Straus (1845–1912), who died with his wife Ida Straus in the sinking of the Titanic, entrepreneur Nathan Straus (1848–1931), and U.S. representative to the Ottoman Empire Oscar Solomon Straus (1850–1926).
 His first daughter was Karoline Straus (1838–1880), his second was Hermine Straus (1846–1922), and his fourth son was Jakob Otto Straus (1849–1851), who died as a baby at one and a half years old.